 - Helping to find medical care or other emergency assistance

 - Explaining the local justice system to you

 - Helping to find a local lawyer who speaks English

 - Providing information about victim assistance programs both in the foreign country and in the U.S., including victim compensation programs

 Consular officials may not provide legal representation.
 It is also beyond the scope of their duties to try to influence local officials to take action or to speed up the process.

 Crimes Committed in the United States

 A crime committed in the United States will be investigated and prosecuted by either federal or state authorities, depending upon the nature and location of the crime committed.
 If the person who committed the crime leaves the U.S., he or she may be subject to extradition proceedings once he or she is located.
 Extradition is a complicated process that involves several layers of bureaucracy.
-Local law enforcement must make a request to the Justice Department, which forwards the request to the State Department.
+Local law enforcement must make a request to the Justice Department, which forward the request to the Department of State.
 The request then is sent to U.S. diplomatic personnel overseas, who forward the request to the foreign government.

 Extradition proceedings can take a long time.
 There are a number of different factors that can influence an extradition proceeding.
 For example, many governments will not extradite a person to the U.S. unless they are assured that the death penalty will not be sought.
 Other countries will not extradite their citizens at all.